-- a. candidates for the Medical Advisory Committee must be licensed by at least one US state or territory as a physician or osteopathic physician; - b. candidates for the Medical Advisory Committee must have achieved, but are not required to maintain, CQ; or an equivalent level of credentialing in a subsequent version of the Training Standards of the Appalachian Search and Rescue Conference; - the Board of Directors shall give preference for for appointment to the Committee candidates who have achieved Field Team Member or higher ASRC certification; - d. the Board of Directors shall give for appointment to to the Committee to physicians or osteopathic physicians who serve as Medical Director of an ASRC Group.
+- a.
+Candidates for the Medical Advisory Committee must be have been licensed by at least one US state or territory as a physician or osteopathic physician, including those who were licensed but are now retired; - b.
+Candidates for the Medical Advisory Committee must have achieved, but are not required to maintain, CQ; or an equivalent level of credentialing in a subsequent version of the Training Standards of the Appalachian Search and Rescue Conference; - c.
+The Board of Directors shall give preference for for appointment to the Committee candidates who have achieved Field Team Member or higher ASRC certification; - d.
+The Board of Directors shall give preference for appointment to the Committee to physicians or osteopathic physicians who serve as Medical Director of an ASRC Group.